2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 <chapterId>25fb02a9-5d68-5c58-bd0f-d4b8e1fd91f9</chapterId>

-In this chapter, I will unveil a brand-new technology, a revolutionary technology.
+In this chapter, I will unveil a brand-new technology — a revolutionary innovation.
 A researcher has developed a pair of bionic glasses with an ultra-powerful mini-camera embedded in the front.
-This technology allows for seeing details that are impossible to see with the naked eye.
+This technology enables the visualization of details that are invisible to the naked eye.
 In the arms, there is an electronic chip that transmits images directly to the cloud via my smartphone.

 ![image](assets/en/074.webp)